vmonteco/osis/_posts/2017-02-03-fosdem-lightning-talk.markdown

 * reduced maintenance cost for the University thanks to the range of reliable open source products required by the application.

-But the path to open source was not simple.
-It required lots of discussions to finally find a realistic long term formula to meet the institution's major goals.
-Now that it is our reality, this history cannot be kept aside, but shared with FOSDEM's community.
-We are going to answer the following questions during the presentation:

 * Why we are sharing our core business applications before any other higher education institution.